srynobio/Salvo/README.md

 #### -work_dir
 ```
--work_dir, -wd : This option will tell each sbatch job to cd into this directory before running command. <STRING> (default current).
+-work_dir, -wd : This option will tell each sbatch job to `cd` into a given directory before running commands. <STRING> (default current).
 ```
-* Will include in your sbatch the directory to change to before execution

 #### -exclude_nodes
 ```